 1. Disable Discord auto-run

-- Right-click on the taskbar and choose Task Manager.
+- If you cannot uninstall Discord from Windows 10, right-click on the taskbar and choose Task Manager.

 - Right-click on Discord and select Disable.